Bytebit-Org/roblox-TouchScreenJoysticks/package/DOCUMENTATION.md

 Typically this will be the `ScreenGui` generated for the [`IJoystick`](#IJoystick) instance

 ### CompositeJoystickRenderer
+A packaged renderer that combines two components - one for the gutter, one for the thumb - to render a joystick.

+#### Constructor
+`new CompositeJoystickRenderer(gutterComponent: ICompositeJoystickRendererComponent, thumbComponent: ICompositeJoystickRendererComponent)`\
+Creates a new instance
+##### Parameters
+- gutterComponent\
+The gutter rendering component
+- thumbComponent\
+The thumb rendering component

 ### ICompositeJoystickRendererComponent
 Defines a component for the CompositeJoystickRenderer\